Advance Care Planning

-Advance Care Planning is a process for thinking and discussing what kind of care you might want, where you might want to be cared for and by whom, and what things are important to you for an acceptable quality of life.
+It’s a process for thinking and discussing what type of care you might want, where you might want to be cared for and by whom, and what things are important to you for an acceptable quality of life.

 What Matters Most for Older Australians

 The What Matters Most for Older Australians resources are available on the Dying to Talk website.
-They can help older people work out what would be right for them, if they were really sick or at the end of their life rather than waiting for a crisis to occur.
+They can assist older people to work out what is right for them if they were seriously ill or at the end of their life, rather than waiting for a crisis to occur.

 For more information on Dying to Talk Discussion Starters please click here.